microsoft/azure-pipelines-extensions/Extensions/ServiceNow/Src/readme.md

 ## Usage
 #### Integration requires the [Azure Pipelines](https://store.servicenow.com/sn_appstore_store.do#!/store/application/fa788cb5dbb5630040669c27db961940) application to be installed on the ServiceNow instance.

-   A service account that has been created in ServiceNow and granted the `x_mioms_azpipeline.pipelinesExecution` role would be used for all the communication.
+A service account (user) must be created in ServiceNow and granted the `x_mioms_azpipeline.pipelinesExecution` role.
+This user would be used for all the communication.

 #### Create service connection for ServiceNow in Azure Pipelines.
 Provide username and password for the service account configured previously.

 ![ServiceNow connection](images/servicenow_connection.png)

+Use **Verify connection** before using it in the gate or task.
-You must have a `compatible Azure Pipelines application` installed on the ServiceNow instance.
+You must have a compatible Azure Pipelines application installed on the ServiceNow instance.
 It is recommended to use the latest version application and gate/task.
-Use **Verify connection** before using it in the gate or task.

 #### Configure a release gate for ServiceNow Change Management.